Is it necessary to take out insurance to cover chancel repairs when buying a house in Barry?

-Yesterday I discovered that there is a flying freehold element on a house I have offered on last month in what was supposed to be a simple, chain free conveyancing.
+Yesterday I discovered that there is a flying freehold issue on a house I put an offer in two weeks back in what should have been a simple, chain free conveyancing.
 Barry is the location of the property.
-Is there any advice you can give?
+Can you shed any light on this issue?

-Flying freeholds in Barry are unusual but are more likely to exist in relation to terraced houses.
-Even where you use a solicitor outside Barry you would need to get your solicitor to go through the deeds very carefully.
-Your bank may require your conveyancing solicitor to take out an indemnity policy.
-Some of the more diligent conveyancing solicitors in Barry may decide that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
+Flying freeholds in Barry are not the norm but are more likely to exist in relation to terraced houses.
+Even though you don't necessarily need a conveyancing solicitor in Barry you would need to get your solicitor to go through the deeds very carefully.
+Your mortgage company may require your conveyancing solicitor to take out an indemnity policy.
+Some of the more diligent conveyancing solicitors in Barry may ascertain that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
-You should also check with your insurance broker as to whether they will insure a flying freehold property.
+You should also check with your insurance broker as to whether they will insure a flying freehold residence.